 Monitor Your Health

-In addition to monitoring symptoms and taking everyday precautions, it is crucial that everyone who spends time on campus regularly receives COVID-19 testing.
+In addition to monitoring symptoms and taking everyday precautions, it is crucial that all students and employees who spend time on campus, and who are not fully vaccinated, regularly receives COVID-19 testing.
 Learn about COVID testing at Drexel.

 Drexel Health Checker

-Download for free via the Apple App store and Google Play store.
+Download for free via the Apple App store and Google Play store or visit the web portal.

 What to Do if You Feel Sick